Cambridge University Automobile Club: Membership

 Any member of the university can become a member of CUAC.
-Membership gives discounts on attending most CUAC events.
+Membership gives discounts on attending most CUAC events, and is required to represent the University.

 Activities

 Weekly meetings

 The CUAC committee meet at various pubs in Cambridge on Sundays during the university’s term time (and occasionally outside of term time).

 Rallying

 CUAC has in the past run several road rallies involving navigating from checkpoint to checkpoint on public roads within a time limit.
 The onus of the competition is on decoding the navigation clues as quickly as possible, rather than fast driving.

 Previous annual rallies have included the Mindwarp and the Ariel.
 CUAC and the Oxford University Motor Drivers Club (Oumdc) have also taken turns at organising a Varsity rally between the two universities.
 Unfortunately, economic and university pressures have in recent years kept regular CUAC races confined to kart circuits.

 Notable Rallies

 The 1996-7 CUAC Karting Championship was jointly won by two drivers: Steve Brumpton and Carolyn Pursell.

 The 2001 CUAC Mindwarp Rally was cancelled due to the ongoing foot and mouth crisis.